franciscoguemes/frontend_tutorials/navigation_bars/responsive_navigation_menu_bar/README.md

-22.02.2019  --> Coded while I am flying to Madrid :-)
+TODO

+27.03.2020  --> Coded during the quarantine

-This site is an example site taken from the video: https://www.youtube.com/watch?v=ZA9kwht8n9Q
+This site is an example site taken from the video: https://www.youtube.com/watch?v=oLgtucwjVII

-Images used in the project:

-Icons:

-Font:

 The site might not be 100% like in the video example...